syntevo/syntevo.github.io/SmartGit/Latest/GitHub-integration.md

 #### Info
 >
-> Instead of an OAuth token, you may alternatively use a personal access token which has to be created manually in GitHub's UI.
+> Instead of an OAuth token, you may alternatively use a personal access token which has to be created manually in your [GitHub Developer Settings](https://github.com/settings/tokens).
+> When experimenting with tokens, try first with a *Classic Token*.
-> In this case make sure that your personal access token has at least following scopes selected:
+> Make sure that your personal access token has at least following scopes assigned:
 > **repo**, **read:org**, **read:user**, **gist**, **workflow**

 ## Clone